 Tickets should be bought in person from the Ticket Office or on the train to claim your rail discount, as the discount is not always provided by online ticket providers.
 Simply ask for the Young Scot discount and show your card to get the reduced fare.

-There are no peak time restrictions on using the Young Scot Card to buy a season ticket.
+There are no peak time restrictions on using the Young Scot Card to buy a weekly or monthly season ticket.

 To get the vouchers you will need to have a Young Scot National Entitlement Card, so if you don’t have one yet, or need a replacement, then check out the Get Your Card section on this website or phone the Young Scot InfoLine on 0808 801 0338.

-If you already have a Young Scot card, and are entitled to the vouchers then you will be sent the vouchers in the post when you turn 16.
-You will receive 4 free ferry vouchers each year while you are 16, 17 and 18.
+If you already have a Young Scot card and live on a Scottish island, you're entitled to receive free ferry vouchers which are usually sent your address when you turn 16.
+You are entitled to 4 free ferry vouchers each year while you are 16, 17 and 18.

 If you do not receive your vouchers, please contact your local Young Scot office and they will be sent out to you.